StephanRaab/FIDE-Chess-Data/README.md

 # ✂️ Clone repo

-You can clone this repo by downloading with the following:
+You can clone this repo with the following:

 ```
 $ git clone https://github.com/AnujDahiya24/FIDE-Chess-Data